 Combine the first eleven ingredients (flour-salt) in a large bowl.

 Combine the remaining ingredients (pumpkin-coconut) in a separate bowl and stir or whisk until blended.

 Add the flour mixture to the pumpkin mixture; stir just until moistened.

 Spoon batter into paper lined or greased muffin tins.
 Optional-dust with sugar.

 Bake at 350 degrees for 25-30 minutes or until wooden pick inserted in center comes out clean.

 Cool in pans on wire racks for 10 minutes then remove to racks to cool completely.

-Serve and enjoy your kids eating something healthy without even knowing it!
+Serve theses everything but the kitchen sink muffins and enjoy your kids eating something healthy without even knowing it!

 Printable Healthy Pumpkin Muffin Recipe